top of page

 Blanco

-The thirteen-track EP named after Blanco’s late father, follows a year on from his last mixtape Rebourne, and places Blanco at a juncture of sorts.
+The thirteen-track mixtape named after Blanco’s late father, follows a year on from his last mixtape Rebourne, and places Blanco at a juncture of sorts.
 Gilberto’s Son is an example of a person who is actively looking to understand himself through the cultural experiences both lived and inherited.
 The end result is a project that challenges in production if not subject matter.

 The only issue is that for large parts of the project his lyrical approach is similar to what we have already heard before.
 Same tone, similar overall themes and we come away with glimpses rather than the full image.